Removing Installing Light Seals

 Understanding wetting agents as an adhesive delay

-When installing seals that already has the adhesive applied requires a different technique than applying seals with no adhesive.
+When installing seals that already have the adhesive applied requires a different technique than applying seals with no adhesive.

 Delaying the adhesive from setting/sticking immediately upon contact is a must.
 You have less of a chance of a successful install if do not use a wetting agent because of the limited time before the seal has to be placed and positioned.
 Alcohol has the shortest working time, hand sanitizer the longest and water is somewhere in between.